matthewmorrone/diachron-db/README.md

 + [simple-keyboard](https://hodgef.com/simple-keyboard/)
 + [cytoscape.js](https://js.cytoscape.org/)

-#### Refactoring:
-+ when modifying something and that something already exists, merge rather than reject

 #### Enhancements:
-+ graph that shows all pairs for a specific transition
++ merge graph viewers, enhance graphs
 + view and edit modes
 + integrate graphs into data interface
 + option to toggle between showing transition and source language → target language
 + add depth option (will definitely need a circularity check, see segment "an")
 + for a specific segment, show all sources for which it's a target on the left, and all targets for which it's a source on the right: aka, all arrows point rightwards
-+ sql injection prevention / input sanitization
++ sql injection barriers / input sanitization
 + regular backups of data, data approval
 + languages and transitions need both citation and notes fields